All Products

 How do I handle subscription data inconsistency after an upgrade?

-1. After the upgrade is successful, delete the table data on the destination instance (which runs a higher version).
-Then, recreate the subscription and set copy_data=true.
-For more information, see ALTER SUBSCRIPTION.
+1. On the new instance, delete the affected table data, recreate the subscription with copy_data=true.
+For details, see ALTER SUBSCRIPTION.

 CREATE TABLE my_tbl(id INT PRIMARY KEY, t TIMESTAMP, val TEXT);